 Student profile The student body of this programme currently looks like this:

-This one-year intensive programme starts with a three-day field trip together with Master's students from other international programmes focusing on sustainability.
-Having established a joint platform for a collaborative learning experience, during your first semester, you'll complete four courses designed to give you a broad understanding of issues related to sustainable management.
-Topics include:
+This one-year intensive programme starts with a three-day workshop and excursion together with Master's students from other international programmes focusing on sustainability.
+Having established a joint platform for a collaborative learning experience, during your first semester, you will complete four courses designed to give you a broad understanding of issues related to sustainable management.

 The relationship between sustainability and business